 In need of a country strategy, but with little time to spare on it, they called on =mc.
-Two years on, and the Uganda country office is ahead or on target for all of its strategic objectives.
+Two years later, and the Uganda country office was ahead or on target for all of its strategic objectives.
 Find out how they used workshops to develop a powerful and realistic strategy.

-In 15 years, the Alliance has developed into a global partnership of 31 organisations with activities in over 40 countries.
+In over 15 years, Frontline AIDS has developed into a global partnership of 31 organisations with activities in over 40 countries.
 Its Secretariat is based in Brighton, UK.

-In 2006, the Alliance established a country office in Uganda.
+In 2006, Frontline AIDS established a country office in Uganda.
 The country programme grew rapidly, with important financial support from the US Agency for International Development.
 It was a new, complex and rapidly growing programme that had the potential to make a major impact on the spread and impact of HIV and AIDS in Uganda.

 The Uganda country office had identified two key areas that needed attention: